matamicenclimate/poc_backend/README.md

 >2.
 Uploading the certificates to `registry_certificates`
 >3.
 Minting the NFT
 >
+>The moment the NFT is minted, the burn contract is closed and approved.
+>
-> Once the compensation has been minted it cannot be undone
+>Once the compensation has been minted it cannot be undone.
 ```mermaid
 sequenceDiagram
     participant CL as Climate